sekyunoh/lingo-recording/Pods/XCGLogger/README.md

 platform :ios, '8.0'
 use_frameworks!

-pod 'XCGLogger', '~> 3.2'
+pod 'XCGLogger', '~> 3.5.1'
 ```

 Then run `pod install`.
 For details of the installation and usage of CocoaPods, visit [it's official web site](https://cocoapods.org/).

 ###Backwards Compatibility

+Use:
+* XCGLogger version 3.5.1 for Swift 2.2
-Use XCGLogger version 3.x for Swift 2.0-2.2, XCGLogger version 2.x for Swift 1.2, and XCGLogger version 1.x for Swift 1.1 and below.
+* XCGLogger version 3.2 for Swift 2.0-2.1
+* XCGLogger version 2.x for Swift 1.2
+* XCGLogger version 1.x for Swift 1.1 and below.

-##Standard Usage
+##Basic Usage (Quick Start)

 Add the XCGLogger project as a subproject to your project, and add the appropriate library as a dependancy of your target(s).
 Under the `General` tab of your target, add the `XCGLogger.framework` to the `Embedded Binaries`.